Abelian gerbes, generalized geometries and foliations of small exotic R^4: Abelian gerbes on

 where the third morphism is given by $e^{2\pi ix}$.
 However, $C^{\infty}(\mathbb{R})$ is fine, hence

-We see that gerbes are classified by third integral cohomologies on $M$ similarly as line bundles are classified topologically by Chern classes.
-The elements of $H^{3}(M,\mathbb{Z})$ are called the Dixmier-Douady classes of the gerbe local data.
+We see that gerbes are classified by elements in the third integral cohomology on $M$ similarly as line bundles are classified topologically by Chern classes as elements in the second cohomology.
+The elements of $H^{3}(M,\mathbb{Z})$ are called the Dixmier-Douady classes of the ``gerbe local data''.
 It is worth noticing that gerbes are neither manifolds nor bundles.
-These can be considered as generalization of both: sheaves (bundle gerbes) and vector bundles (cocycle description).
+They can be considered as a generalization of both: sheaves (bundle gerbes) and vector bundles (cocycle description).

 \emph{A trivialization} of a $S^{1}$- gerbe is given by functions

 such that